 You can see a photo of the first and second batch of nut butter made in the 500mL jar and a video of the process.

-The Beast Mega 1200 isn't particularly loud or quiet for a blender.
-However, it's noticeably louder than the Beast Health Blender, probably because of its more powerful motor.
+The Beast Mega 1200 Plus isn't particularly loud or quiet for a blender.
+However, it's noticeably louder than the Beast Health Blender, likely due to its more powerful motor.

 This blender has one speed setting.
 However, it doesn't maintain a completely steady speed during blending.
 It speeds up and slows down so ingredients can settle during its one-minute blending cycle.
 At one point, it briefly reaches 23000 RPM.
 However, it mostly blends at about 18600 RPM.